-Tropical Storm Harvey's threat to Texas oil: The latest

-Tropical Storm Harvey battered southeastern Texas this weekend, forcing key oil and gas facilities on the U.S. Gulf Coast to shutter.
+Exxon shuts giant refinery as Harvey drenches Texas energy hub

+One factor that could lessen the impact of Harvey's damage: The world has a glut of oil.

+"As more refineries go offline, there's less stress to the system because it's well supplied," said Rob Smith, a director at IHS Markit.

-About a quarter of the oil produced in the Gulf of Mexico was shut down as of Saturday, according to the Interior Department's Bureau of Safety and Environmental Enforcement.
-That amounts to nearly 430,000 barrels of oil per day.
+Additionally, about 22% of the oil produced in the Gulf of Mexico was shut down as of Sunday, according to the Interior Department's Bureau of Safety and Environmental Enforcement.
+That amounts to nearly 379,000 barrels of oil per day.

+The numbers were a slight improvement over Saturday, when about a quarter of oil production in the Gulf was closed.

-The bureau also estimated that about 26% of natural gas production in the Gulf has been shut in.
-Federal officials are expected to have an update around 2 p.m.
-ET Sunday.
+The bureau also estimated Sunday that about 26% of natural gas production in the Gulf has been shut in.

 Harvey made landfall as a Category 4 hurricane late Friday, but was downgraded to a tropical storm by mid-Saturday.
 But it continued to dump huge amounts of rain on Houston and cause dangerous flooding that could get worse.

-The area is home to nearly one-third of the nation's capacity to turn oil into gas, diesel and other products.
-Federal officials said Saturday that workers from 112 oil and gas production platforms had been evacuated.
+Federal officials said Sunday that workers from 105 oil and gas production platforms had been evacuated.
 All told, 737 platforms in the Gulf are staffed with workers.

 Related: Harvey could hit the Texas economy